 One more example of a literal approach is the illustration for an article Gestalt Principles in UI: Principle of Proximity.
 Simple static composition catches attention with textures and bright color accents.
-The atmosphere of the design process is supported with faded but clear background image featuring user interface.
+The atmosphere of the design process is supported by a faded but clear background image featuring a user interface.

 On the way to a user-friendly app or website, it’s so easy to get caught up in the whirlpool of variants, elements, or options.
 To transfer this feeling in the illustration, the designer made the composition dynamic and used a catchy color palette.
 The picture also presented the article about UI design trends.